JaredBaileyDuke/prompt-enhancer-with-local-llm/README.md

   <img src="images/architecture.png" alt="Architecture Diagram">
 </p>

-I've included optional Rust code for the API call, which can replace the Python code.
-This code is untested and will be available for use in a future release.
+Included in the repository is optional Rust code for the API call, which can replace the Python code.
+This code is untested and will be available for use in a future release to allow for improved speed.